What’s causing high inflation in the USA, higher than in Europe and highest in the country since 1980s

 - Inflation is now happening worldwide and economic stimlus have helped the economy, except that in the USA, the amount spent was the highest in the world.

 - President Biden’s stimulus package was a “small contributor” to the high inflation.
-There are others like wage increase coupled with low employee turn outs that affects the business cycle.
+There are others like wage increase coupled with low employee turnouts that affect the business cycle.

 Inflation up 7.5% in January 2022